knative/docs/docs/developer/concepts/duck-typing.md

 ### Binding

-With a direct subject, Binding is expected to be in the following shape:
+With a direct `subject`, Binding is expected to be in the following shape:

 ```yaml
 apiVersion: group/version